 Murunga’s perennial absence from home started when he won the Matungu Parliamentary seat in 2017

 He was survived by his two wives, Christabel and Grace and eight children.
-But a third woman, Agnes Wangui, has crawled from the woodworks to stop the burial until a test is done to prove paternity of their two children.
+But a third woman, Agnes Wangui, crawled woodworks to stop the burial until a test is done to prove paternity of their two children.

 His only son graduated from a driving school and on to working in a gym

 But most times they saw him on television.
 Like during the televised swearing inside Parliament in 2017.
 When the children went shopping, they would most times spot their dad’s car around the parking lot of two lodgings around Utawala.
 It cost Sh700 or Sh1000 on either.
 But when his daughter joined Kianderi Secondary School in Murang’a in January 2018, her fee was paid from the CDF bursary kitty.

 The third born pursued a cabin crew course funded by the mother

 His first born daughter never went past secondary school.
 Maternal blood relations raised fee for tailoring her course.
 His only son graduated from a driving school and on to working in a gym.
 The third born pursued a cabin crew course funded by the mother.
 But the daughter suffered a kidney ailment needing dialysis.
 One hospital bill came to Sh18,000.
 Murunga, according to a relative privy to family drama, sent Sh1,500.

 They knew him as Mr Moneybags.
 But in Utawala, his unfinished three-bedroom home experienced floods

 Murunga rode on the back of his skill as a grassroots mobilizer adept at working crowds in mother tongue.
 They knew him as Mr Moneybags in Shags.
 But in Utawala, his unfinished three-bedroom home experienced floods his children had to wade, knee deep to move around.

 Murunga is not the first Kenyan politician to sleep in lodgings or not have enough time for his family